 My work with clients usually includes careful consideration to ensure continued non-residency status and we construct a clear plan for the property.
-For those living in a low-tax environment abroad, it is essential to be careful with your non-resident tax status if you own real estate in Canada.
+For those living in a low-tax environment abroad it is essential to be careful with your non-resident tax status if you own real estate in Canada.

-But if you plan to rent out the property, here are some suggestions:
+If you plan to rent out the property, here are some suggestions:

 Buying real estate in Canada can be a great investment, as an anchor for your future return, as a pure investment, or for your first time move to Canada.
 Choose a team approach to your research, planning, financing, purchasing, and property management steps to ensure you can see all options available to you and put together a plan that works best for you.

 I work with many expatriate Canadians purchasing real estate in Canada, either before they return to live in the property or as a strategic investment.
 They engage my support to advise and guide them starting with the research phase, working through the purchase process, and onward right to taking possession and renting the property out, if desired.

 We start by working through a methodology of identifying key preferences and how to act on those preferences in a desired geographic location.